MartinA-Gm/Tutorial_Snakemake/README.md

 ```
 The `-j1` flag specifies a single core.
 Adjust based on your resources.

-## 6. Useful Snakemake Commands
+## 🔍 Useful Snakemake Commands
-- Dry run: `snakemake -n` to check the workflow without running.
+- **Dry run:** `snakemake -n` to check the workflow without running.
-- Detailed log: `snakemake -p` to display executed shell commands.
+- **Detailed log:** `snakemake -p` to display executed shell commands.
-- Visualize DAG: `snakemake --dag | dot -Tpng > dag.png`
+- **Visualize DAG:** `snakemake --dag | dot -Tpng > dag.png`

-## Conclusion
+## 🎯 Conclusion
 You've successfully created a simple Snakemake workflow!
-This example can serve as a basis for more complex projects.
-If you need more advanced features, feel free to expand and customize!
+This example is a solid starting point for more advanced projects.
+Feel free to expand and adjust it based on your needs!

+If you find this tutorial helpful, consider giving the repository a ⭐!